-- Nausea or vomiting – This should wear off after a few days, your GP can prescribe an anti-sickness medicine if required.
+- Nausea or vomiting.
+This should wear off after a few days.
+Your GP can prescribe an anti-sickness medicine if it causes problems.

-- Poor concentration or feeling faint – This should also wear off after a few days.
+- Poor concentration, drowsiness.
+This should also wear off after a few days.

 - Buprenorphine patches may make some people unusually drowsy and breathe more slowly or weakly than expected.
 If you or anyone else notices that this is happening, take the patch off immediately.
 Call a doctor straight away.
 While waiting for the doctor, keep moving and talking as much as possible.